-As a rule, the heavier the pad the better the performance.
+As a rule, the heavier the carpet pad the better it performs.
 High-traffic areas should have a heavy but relatively thin pad.
 For a bouncier, more luxurious feel, such as in a bedroom, use a thicker one.
 But don’t confuse thick, soft padding with good padding.
 Bouncy padding can make a thin carpet feel more luxurious but shorten its life by letting the backing flex too much.

-Several types of padding are available, including rebond (a urethane foam suited to high-traffic areas), super-soft prime urethane foam (softer foam means it feels cushier underfoot and works well in lower-traffic zones), and others.
+Several types of padding are available, including rebond (a urethane foam suited to high-traffic areas), super-soft prime urethane foam (softer foam means it feels cushier underfoot and works well in lower-traffic zones), slab rubber (incredibly durable but expensive), memory foam (comfortable to walk on but “squishy”), fiber/jute/felt (required for some types of Berber carpeting), and others.

 Area rugs also benefit from padding, which can keep them from slipping and tripping people up as well as preventing colors from rubbing off on your floor.
 Options range from inexpensive webbing material to thinly shaved wool backed with a grippy material.
 The latter won’t stain floors or damage expensive natural fiber rugs.